MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

    },
 ```

 Each new function - essentially each distinct screen - is then encapsulated into an object which maintains its own update frequency. `object.update()` is exposed to the top level of the code, and run every loop of the sketch.
-This function is present in all objects, and when its own update period is passed, refreshes all relevent values, which are then used to populate assets on screens when the device moves onto the next screen.
+This function is present in all objects, and when its own update period is passed, refreshes all relevant values, which are then used to populate assets on screens when the device moves onto the next screen.

 ---
 ## Coming to Life